Traffic Splitting

 /it/*

-If during your planning you find that there are URLs that shouldn't be inscope, for example, we have decided that /ch/checkout/* should not be inscope, we would recommend negative regex so these endpoints are not passed to Glopal.
+If you identify URLs that should be excluded from scope — for example, /ch/checkout/* — we recommend using a negative match to ensure these endpoints are not passed to Glopal.

 Generic instructions